LesiaChaban/gdk-oci-oke-workshop/08-test-app/test-app.md

 In this lab, you will:

-* Configure external IP of the OCI Load Balancer
+* Get the external IP address of the OCI Load Balancer
 * Test the application

-## Task 1: Configure external IP of the OCI Load Balancer
+## Task 1: Get the external IP address of the OCI Load Balancer

-1. In the same terminal in VS Code, run the command to retrieve the URL of the microservice and set it as the value of the `IP` environment variable:
+1. In the same terminal in VS Code, run the following command to get the URL of the Kubernetes service (OCI Load Balancer) and set it in an environment variable:

 	```bash
 	<copy>
 	export IP=$(kubectl get svc oci -n=$K8S_NAMESPACE -o json | jq -r .status.loadBalancer.ingress[0].ip)
 	</copy>
 	```

 2. Confirm the value set by running the following command: